kirkins/dlive-terminal-comments/README.md

 Use by passing dlink, or steemit, or busy.org link for your live stream (or post)

+## Requirements

+- Node.js
+- /usr/bin/say

+On Ubuntu 16.04 `say` can be installed with:

+    sudo apt-get install gnustep-gui-runtime

 ## Install

 git clone https://github.com/kirkins/dlive-terminal-comments